scalameta/nvim-metals/README.md

 ## Settings and Mappings

-Some very basic things are enabled by default, like inline diagnostics, but you'll want a basic configuration for things like finding definitions and references.
+Some very basic things are enabled by default, like in-line diagnostics, but you'll want a basic configuration for things like finding definitions and references.
 The [nvim-lsp.vim](./nvim-lsp.vim) file has these in along with some settings for the other complementary plugins. _These are opinionated_, and